 If you are currently enrolled in an undergraduate program at the University of Cincinnati (including UC Blue Ash and UC Clermont), but want to change your major to one in the College of Allied Health Sciences, please visit Transition Students for more information.

-International students must submit transcripts that have been evaluated by the World Education Services.
-The TOEFL exam is also required for all international students.
-Score requirements for the exam can be found on the UC International Student Services website.
+International students must submit transcripts with each course evaluated by the World Education Services.
+The TOEFL exam is also required for all international students and waived for some countries: details and score requirements can be found on the UC International Student Services website.